Man who helped Kinahan cartel commit ‘assassination’ has jail term increased

 Martin Aylmer, of Casino Park, Marino, Dublin 3, at the Special Criminal Court in Dublin in July 2018.
 Photograph: Collins Courts

-A man who helped the Kinahan crime group commit a “cold-blooded assassination” has been given an extra year in jail after his original prison sentence was deemed too lenient.
+A man who helped the Kinahan crime group commit a “cold-blooded assassination” has been given an extra two years in jail after his original prison sentence was deemed too lenient.

 Martin Aylmer (33), of Casino Park, Marino, Dublin 3, bought six pre-paid mobile phones in the run-up to the murder of Michael Barr (35) at the Sunset House pub in Dublin’s north inner city on April 25th, 2016.